andersonsleite/PiJackfruitDuino/README.md

 # PiJackfruitDuino
-Jackfruit Smart Home / Home Automation made easy!
-Powered by raspberry and arduino
+Jackfruit Home Automation made easy!
+Powered by Raspberry Pi, Arduino and your imagination.

 This is the initial release of PiJackfruitDuino.
 Stay tunned for news arriving soon!